samsquire/multiversion-concurrency-control/README.md

 # LICENCE

-With the exception of Ringbuffer and Left right concurrency control
+With the exception of RingBuffer.java and Left right concurrency control and Raft the code in this repository is the following licence:

 # Licence